In the guide

 Be careful with gardens, where large length or area measurements can be involved, to ensure that accurate dimensions etc are given.

 You may advertise a property as a 'new instruction' to your agency for only a short period (we would suggest a month) after you have been asked to become the vendor's agent.
 This applies even if the property has been advertised previously with another agency.

 The CPRs cover the pricing of all properties and you must be careful not to mislead consumers with regard to the previous price of a property if you are claiming a reduction in price.
 Guidance for Traders on Pricing Practices, produced by the Chartered Trading Standards Institute (CTSI), gives guidance as to how price reductions can be advertised.
-The guidance can be found in 'Price marking of goods for retail sale'.
+The guidance can be found in 'Providing price information'.